Lemoncode/bootcamp-backend/00-stack-documental/05-cloud/03-queue-and-serverless/01-serverless-basics/01-installing-serverless-framework/README.md

 $ serverless deploy
 ```

+> NOTE: If we want to use deploy command we need an AWS account completely set on the container.
+Follow the [link](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) to find the AWS CLI basic configuration documentation.

 What this is going to do behind the scenes is use `CloudFormation` to deploy our code, the way that we can specify the configuration for that deployment come with `serverless.yml`

 ```yml